shuvo-99/SPA-simple-e-commerce/README.md

 Features -

-1. React Routes Used
+- React Routes Used

-2. Data stored in Local Storage
+- Data stored in Local Storage

-3. Can add and Delete items from cart
+- Can add and Delete items from cart

+- Login SignUp by firebase email password

+- Private Routes